 This doesn’t feel like the great analytical humor-filled films he used to make.
 The satires he used to make, out of anger, and out of disgust, and out of disbelief about what was happening around him.
 No, even though he does narrow in on certain practices, dead peasant insurance for instance, where companies buy insurance on their employees, making millions if their employees die, or the fact that pilots now make less per year than Taco Bell managers, this doesn’t play like a movie Michael Moore wanted to make.
-I think, and yes, I’m placing more into this film than may actual be on the surface, but it seems that Moore’s long struggle with the practices of capitalism, and finally, he has simply ran out of patience and excuses.
-It’s not a film about Moore giving up his fight, but he’s now convinced that the greater enemy is the system himself.
-This is probably why this film more than his others isn’t as narrowly-focused on an issue or an idea or even person, it's him going after capitalism itself, and the movie is as messy as that actually sounds.
-He switches from such subjects as his early dream of becoming a childhood priest, to the co-op companies that have thrived even in this recession.
-He criticizes both political parties, nearly dismantling Sen. Chris Dodd for all he’s taken from the banking industry while being the head of the Senate Banking Committee, yet, as Election Day nears, he notices how even though Obama accepted even more money from the Banking industry than McCain, it became clear to them that he wasn’t able to be bought by them.
-He shows the great scene of Obama holding his own from Joe “the Plumber” Wertzelbacher’s campaign attack, and showing how the more the GOP attacked Obama as a socialist, the more the younger voters suddenly identified themselves as Socialist, and when President-Elect Obama supported Chicago Windows & Doors former employees who had begun a sit-in strike to get their wages after Bank of America refused to offer the company a loan to stay in business, Bank of America finally gave in to their demands.
-Suddenly, Moore was seeing what he had long thought impossible, and what the bank CEO and stockholders had feared, the people were voicing up and rebelling.
+I think, and yes, I’m placing more into this film than may actual be on the surface, but it seems that Moore’s essentially been at a lifelong struggle with the practices of capitalism, and finally, he has simply ran out of patience and excuses.
+It’s not a film about Moore giving up his fight, far from it, but he’s now convinced that the greater enemy is the system himself.